Foreign Languages for Kids Spanish

 The FL4K Cultural Adventure lessons feature different Spanish-speaking countries.
 The lessons address geography, climate, and present-day culture, including some issues with social impact, such as climate change and migration.

 The lessons use images or brief videos with written content and questions.
 Some questions test comprehension of the material.
-Many questions are presented as “comments” since they usually ask students for personal opinions or about their own experiences.
+Many questions are presented as “comments” since they ask students for personal opinions or about their own experiences.
 If parents wish, the comments can be shared with others in their own family or group.

 Parents can choose settings that display the written content in either English with some words in Spanish (gradually increasing the number of Spanish words) or completely in Spanish.